giacomo-gcad/dopa_workflow/cep_analysis/README.md

 # COMPUTATION OF DOPA INDICATORS

-Most of thematic rater layers used of computation of indicators can be analysed using the [CEP](https://andreamandrici.github.io/dopa_workflow/flattening/) in order to get, with a single run, disaggregated data for country, ecoregion and pa.
+Most of thematic raster layers used for computation of indicators can be analysed using the [CEP](https://andreamandrici.github.io/dopa_workflow/flattening/) in order to get, with a single run, disaggregated data for country, ecoregion and PA.
 Based on the type of raster layer to be analyzed, two different GRASS functions are used:
 + Categorical rasters : [r.stats](https://grass.osgeo.org/grass82/manuals/r.stats.html)
 	The surface in square meters of each category of the raster is computed for each object (cid) of the CEP